 Grand Train Tour of Switzerland map

 The Swiss Travel Pass is ideal for exploring Switzerland by rail.
 Covering almost 26,000 kilometres of rail, bus and boat routes in Switzerland, the Pass is the most economical way to see the country.
-The Swiss Travel Pass can be purchased from travel agents and via this link.
+The Swiss Travel Pass can be purchased in two variations:

 Join the Switzerland Travel Planning Facebook Group